ajayrawatsap/Identify-a-Car-Model-with-Deep-Learning/README.md

 - [github](https://github.com/ajayrawatsap/Identify-a-Car-Model-with-Deep-Learning/blob/master/pytorch/cars_pytorch_data_aug.ipynp.ipynb)

 # Train with Dropout
-Drop was proposed by Nitish Srivastava, Geoffrey Hinton, Alex Krizhevsky, Ilya Sutskever, Ruslan Salakhutdinov in their [paper](http://jmlr.org/papers/v15/srivastava14a.html) as way to prevent neural networks from overfitting.
+Dropout was proposed by Nitish Srivastava, Geoffrey Hinton, Alex Krizhevsky, Ilya Sutskever, Ruslan Salakhutdinov in their [paper](http://jmlr.org/papers/v15/srivastava14a.html) as way to prevent neural networks from overfitting.
 It works by randomly turning off activations of some neurons.
 The number of neurons to drop are defined by a probability defined in dropout layer.
 The image below explains this process.
 ![dropout](https://www.researchgate.net/profile/Amine_Ben_khalifa/publication/309206911/figure/fig3/AS:418379505651712@1476760855735/Dropout-neural-network-model-a-is-a-standard-neural-network-b-is-the-same-network.png)
-You can imagine that in class a few students would generally participate in discussions and the
+You can imagine this process by taking an example of classroom where in class a few students would generally participate in discussions and the rest of class remains silent.
+The quality of teaching suffers because teacher is changing the content of the teaching based on the few students.
+If teacher randomly asks a group of students to participate in discussion, the silent ones would start paying more attention and teacher can fine tune the content based on more feedback.